rock-simulation/mars/common/data_broker/doc/data_broker.md

 ### Triggered receivers

-Tp create a triggered receiver, which is receiving data as a result of a called trigger, the following steps are necessary:
+To create a triggered receiver, which is receiving data as a result of a called trigger, the following steps are necessary:

 - call createTrigger() with a suitable triggerName
 - call registerTriggered() to register to a certain trigger